pouillon/flook/README.md

     LUA_LIB_EXT_STATIC = /usr/lib/x86_64-linux-gnu/liblua5.3.a

-If only define `LUA_DIR`, the build system will assume that the static Lua library is named `liblua.a`.
+If you only define `LUA_DIR`, the build system will assume that the static Lua library is named `liblua.a`.

 ### Linking ###